 Use exercise to build muscle in your lower body to make your shoulders look better-proportioned to your frame.
 Use barbells, dumbbells or kettle bells as resistance as you perform lunges, step-ups, squats, deadlifts and kettle bell swings to build up the muscles in your buttocks, thighs and hips.
 More targeted exercises, like glute kickbacks, glute bridges and hamstring curls, can also build up your legs to give the appearance of a proportioned physique.

 Don't ignore your upper body entirely, though.
-Keep your arms and back toned with exercises using bodyweight or lighter weights, including arm slides, bent-over flies and bent-over rows, recommends Chatalaine.
+Keep your arms and back toned with exercises using body weight or lighter weights, including arm slides, bent-over flies and bent-over rows, recommends Chatalaine.
 These exercises will keep your shoulder and back muscles taught and toned and improve your posture, but they won't add bulk to your frame.

-Other Tips for Smaller-Appearing Shoulders in Women
+Tips for Smaller-Appearing Shoulders

 Even if you have naturally broad shoulders that don't shrink significantly with diet and exercise, you can minimize their appearance with your clothing.
-Balance larger shoulders by creating more volume at your hips with an A-line or skater skirt or dress, or wide leg pants, and use patterns or bright fabric to draw attention away from your shoulders, and avoid clothing with shoulder embellishments.
+Balance larger shoulders by creating more volume at your hips with an A-line or skater skirt or dress, or wide leg pants.
+Use patterns or bright fabric to draw attention away from your shoulders, and avoid clothing with shoulder embellishments.

-- Harvard School of Public Health: Protein, Carbs and Weight Loss
+- Harvard School of Public Health: "Protein, Carbs and Weight Loss"

-- Chatalaine: 4 Proven Exercises to Slim Shoulders and Back
+- Chatalaine: "4 Proven Exercises to Slim Shoulders and Back"

-- Harvard Medical School: Calories Burned in 30 Minutes for People of Three Different Weights
+- Harvard Health Publishing: "Calories Burned in 30 Minutes for People of Three Different Weights"

-- Harvard Medical School: Exercise and Weight Loss: The Importance of Resting Energy Expenditure
+- Harvard Health Publishing: "Exercise and Weight Loss: The Importance of Resting Energy Expenditure"